Guided quantum walk: Continuous-time quantum walk

 \bigbreak

-The hopping rate schedules determined by the GQW for various $T$ not only emphasize the close relationship between QWs and QA, but also highlight the existence of optimal quantum evolutions that extend beyond the scopes of these two algorithms.
-While a QW-like strategy is optimal for short evolutions and a QA-like procedure is preferred for long evolutions, our findings reveal that intermediate values of $T$ necessitate a combination of both strategies to maximize the solution quality.
+The hopping rate schedules derived from the GQW not only emphasize the intrinsic connection between QWs and QA but also highlight the existence of optimal quantum evolutions that extend beyond the scopes of these two algorithms.
+While a QW-like strategy proves optimal for short evolutions and a QA-like procedure is favored for long evolutions, our investigations reveal that intermediate values of $T$ necessitate a combination of both strategies to maximize the solution quality.

-This observation can be explained through LAT theory (see \secref{subsec:qw:optimization_problem}), as QWs and QA can be viewed as two distinct formulations of the same underlying concept.
-Both approaches aim to achieve optimal transfer of probability amplitude within local subspaces of the graph.
-In the case of QWs, this is achieved by utilizing a constant and small hopping rate $\Gamma$, allowing to focus solely on transfers directly into the solution state during short evolutions.
-However, this strategy becomes suboptimal for long evolutions where sufficient time is available to guide amplitude at higher energy levels as well.
-As a result, QA guides amplitude throughout the entire graph by connecting multiple local QWs together using a continuously decreasing hopping rate $\Gamma(t)$.
-Thus, QWs and QA represent the two extremes of the GQW framework, with one concentrating solely on subspaces around the solution state (i.e., $\lambda_5 \approx \lambda_6 \ll 1$) and the other considering the entire graph (i.e., $\lambda_5 \gg 1$ and $\lambda_6 \ll 1$, cf.~Fig.~\ref{fig:EC_Hyperparam_Gamma}).
+This observation can be explained through LAT theory (see \secref{subsec:qw:optimization_problem} and App.~\ref{app:gqw_calculations}), as QWs and QA can be viewed as two distinct formulations of the same underlying concept.
+Both approaches aim for the optimal transfer of probability amplitude within local subspaces of the graph.
+QWs achieve this by employing a constant, small hopping rate $\Gamma$, focusing exclusively on direct transfers into the solution state during short evolutions.
+However, this strategy becomes less effective for long evolutions, where sufficient time is available to guide amplitude at higher energy levels as well.
+Consequently, QA guides amplitude through the entire graph by linking multiple local QWs together, employing a continuously decreasing hopping rate $\tilde{\Gamma}\left(t\right)$.
+Thus, QWs and QA represent the two extremes within the GQW framework, with one concentrating solely on subspaces around the solution state (i.e., $\tilde{\Gamma}\left(t=0\right) \approx \tilde{\Gamma}\left(t=T\right) \ll 1$) and the other considering the entire graph (i.e., $\tilde{\Gamma}\left(t=0\right) \gg 1$ and $\tilde{\Gamma}\left(t=T\right) \ll 1$, cf.~Fig.~\ref{fig:EC_Hyperparam_Gamma}).

 The GQW operates in the transition region between these two extremes, striking a balance between the number of guided local subspaces (i.e., the amount of guided amplitude) and the time spent at each energy level (i.e., the amount of amplitude transferred within each local subspace) for a given $T$.
 As will be discussed in \secref{subsec:results:scaling_N}, these intermediate evolutions, which surpass the limitations of adiabatic time evolutions, might be capable of effectively solving large-scale optimization problems.